gramophone-wp/Gramophone/.github/CONTRIBUTING.md

 ### Got a question or problem?

-If you have a question how you should / could use BigBooty, checkout this projects wiki which is open to external collaboration.
+If you have a question how you should / could use Gramophone, checkout this projects wiki which is open to external collaboration.
 Otherwise, please feel free to open up an issue.

 ### Getting Started